Getting Started

 Section titled “4.
 Configure MCP in your AI tool”Add to your MCP config (e.g. .cursor/mcp.json, .claude.json, or .mcp.json):

-{ "mcpServers": { "Vibma": { "command": "npx", "args": ["-y", "@ufira/vibma", "--edit"] } }}Access tiers
+{ "mcpServers": { "Vibma": { "command": "npx", "args": ["-y", "@ufira/vibma@latest", "--edit"] } }}Access tiers

 Section titled “Access tiers”Vibma uses access tiers to control which tools are available.
 Pass a flag to set the tier: